denis-stepanov/advent/README.md

 AdVent functions by comparing live sound with a database of known ad jingles using open source sound recognition software [Dejavu](https://github.com/denis-stepanov/dejavu).
 Video input is not used.
 A database of jingles is available as a separate repository [AdVent Database](https://github.com/denis-stepanov/advent-db) and is open for contributions.

-AdVent on Raspberry Pi controlling a Sony BRAVIA TV-set:
+AdVent on a Raspberry Pi controlling a Sony BRAVIA TV-set:

 ![AdVent on Raspberry Pi](https://user-images.githubusercontent.com/22733222/180578361-5f08129c-bd5b-498e-8b03-324fc9c2b74d.jpg)